Zach LeDay: Žalgiris (2019–2020)

 On July 27, 2019, LeDay signed a 1+1-year deal with Žalgiris Kaunas of the Lithuanian Basketball League.
 On October 17, 2019, LeDay recorded 26 points, shooting 10-of-14 from the field, along with nine rebounds, two assists and one steal, leading Žalgiris to an 86–73 win over Real Madrid.
 LeDay averaged 11.8 points, 4.7 rebounds, and 1.0 assists per game.
 On July 13, 2020, LeDay officially parted ways with the Lithuanian club.

 Olimpia Milano (2020–2021)

 On July 13, 2020, he signed with Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
 At the end of the season, despite some excellent performances and helping his team to the 2021 EuroLeague Final Four where Milano finished in third place (10 points and 4.6 rebounds per contest, in 36 games, shooting with 46.6% from beyond the arc) LeDay mutually consented with Milano to part ways on July 6, 2021.

-Partizan Belgrade (2021–present)
+Partizan (2021–2024)

 On July 6, 2021, he signed a two-year deal with Partizan of the ABA League and the EuroCup.
+During the 2022–23 season, Partizan was eliminated from the Real Madrid in tight playoffs series.
+Over the season, LeDay averaged 11.4 points, 5.1 rebounds and 1.2 assists per game.
+Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series.
+On July 2, 2023, LeDay renewed his contract with Partizan for another two years.

+Over 2023–24 season, LeDay averaged 10.2 points, 4.6 rebounds and career-high 1.5 assists over 29 EuroLeague games.
+The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

+On June 21, 2024, LeDay parted ways with the Serbian powerhouse after three seasons.

+Return to Olimpia Milano (2024–Present)

+On June 25, 2024, LeDay signed a two year contract with Olimpia Milano.

+In November 2024, he was awarded the Euroleague Regular Season MVP for Round 7.
+He had 19 points, 4 rebounds, 2 steals and 2 assists to lead his team.
+In December 2024, he was awarded the Euroleague Regular Season MVP for Round 15.
+He had 33 points, 4 rebounds and 1 steal to lead his team to a win.
+In February 2025, LeDay won MVP of Round 24 of the Euroleague regular season.
+He scored a career-high tying 33 points and had 8 rebounds leading his team to a win.

+National team career

+In February 2024, LeDay debuted for Azerbaijan in match against Switzerland.